unicef/publicgoods-toolkit/procurement.md

 other markets.
 A vendor might even enjoy a period of exclusivity in its ability to make proprietary use of the software.
-Specific arrangements will vary, but there is no harm in them so long as a) the terms serve a larger goal of fostering a multi-vendor ecosystem, and
+Specific arrangements will vary, but there is no harm in them so long as a) the terms serve a larger goal of fostering a multi-vendor ecosystem, and, as noted above,
 b) the agency always has full rights, including redistribution rights, under the desired outbound open source license.